cbxmcmurtry/Employee-Attrition-Data-Analysis/README.md

 * Launch Jupyter Notebook by running: jupyter notebook

-* In the Jupyter Notebook interface, navigate to the project directory and open the EmployeeAttritionPredictor.ipynb file.
+* In the Jupyter Notebook interface, navigate to the project directory and open the employee_attrition_prediction.ipynb file.

 ### 4. **Execute the Application**
 * Run all code cells in sequence by clicking the “Run” button in Jupyter Notebook.